bford5/express-bff/README.md

 Express API that authenticates with Supabase and issues a secure httpOnly session cookie ("sid") for use by a separate front-end.

+Notating summaries & documentation in-line for reference where applicable

 ## Required environment

 Create a `.env` file in this directory: